VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 		}
 }
 </pre>
-Change $ip_master to the IP of the new server
+Change $ip_newserver to the IP of the new server

 VitalPBX 4 (Debian 11)